HegrJan/BlindGD77/docs/readme.txt

 •	Up/Down Arrows move through and play  each custom prompt and spell its associated phrase if any.
 •	Long hold Up/Down arrows moves through custom prompts by larger increments.
 •	SK1 repeats current prompt and phrase if any.
+•	PTT by itself (or with SK1) record new prompt.
 •	Left/Right and usual editing keys edit the phrase for the currently selected prompt.
 •	Green saves the updated phrase associated with the prompt, or saves a newly recorded prompt to an empty slot, and exits Review Mode.
 (If there is something in the recording buffer, it will not automatically replace an existing prompt, see next bullet point).
 Note if you move away from an edited phrase using Up/Down without saving it, the change to that phrase is discarded.
 •	Long hold * copies what is in the record buffer over an existing prompt if you wish to replace an existing prompt with a new recording.